DimitriPalmer22/Relapse-Code-Documentation/Documentation/Enemies/Enemies.md

 The script the implements the `IEnemyBehavior` interface is where you will write the logic for how the enemy moves / attacks.
 This script should be added to the enemy prefab as well. *This is where you write your code*.

 ### Creating an Enemy Behavior Script

+1. First, the enemy behavior script needs to extend the `MonoBehaviour` class to be added to a game object.
+2. Next, the enemy behavior script needs to implement the `IEnemyBehavior` interface.
+As of right now, this interface has no methods.
+It is just a marker interface to show that the script is an enemy behavior script.
+3. Last